aathma2071/BLEKeyboard104/README.md

 ## Features
 - 2 layers (1 layer for standard keyboard layout and the other for Fn modified functions)
-- Software debouncing
+- Software debouncing (still not decided between hardware and software debouncing)
 - Macros
 - In device macro management
-- support for OLED or LCD screens
+- support for OLED screens (SSD1306 primarily)
 - Support for media keys
-- Support for OTA firmware updates
+- Support for OTA firmware updates - not sure how this can be acheived as certain pins will not work if WiFi is turned on.
 - Possibily better support for iOS and Android
+- Multi-device support

 ## Building
 - clone or download the repository.